-This chapter describes the assessment design components that contribute to best educational measurement practices, as outlined by the National Research Council (Pellegrino, et al., 2001; AERA/APA/NCME, 2014), and that were used in previous NAEP Reading assessments (National Assessment Governing Board, 2019).
+This chapter describes the assessment design components that contribute to best educational measurement practices, as outlined by the National Research Council (2001; AERA/APA/NCME, 2014) and used in previous NAEP Reading assessments (National Assessment Governing Board, 2019).
 These practices include incrementally augmenting current assessment design with features that are carefully tested and refined over time: a hallmark of NAEP development practices since the inception of the assessment.

 The chapter is divided into three sections.
 The first section provides an overview of considerations related to developing block components of the 2026 NAEP Reading Assessment.
 This involves situating readers within a disciplinary context, a broad purpose, and a specific purpose and role for each block.
 The second section discusses the task components and how they can be used to expand the ways in which readers are asked to demonstrate their ability to engage in the comprehension processes outlined in Chapter 2.
 Task components include texts and comprehension items.
-The third section details considerations for leveraging digital assessment features, including item response formats, Universal Design Elements (UDEs), and process data in line with principles of validity, fairness, and inclusivity (AERA/APA/NCME, 2014).
+The third section details considerations for leveraging digital assessment features, including item response formats, Universal Design Elements (UDEs), and process data; in line with principles of validity, fairness, and inclusivity (Thompson, Johnstone, & Thurlow, 2002).
+Overall, the design considerations outlined in this chapter are intended to enable the 2026 NAEP Reading Assessment to allow the greatest number of students to participate in ways that result in more valid inferences about their comprehension performance as situated in purposeful, disciplinary contexts.